 The purpose of the Bridge Preservation Program is to perform federally required inspections on Bellevue's bridges and to complete needed maintenance work.

 Report a road hazard

 To report a pothole, sidewalk or road hazard that requires attention, contact the Operations and Maintenance 24-hour Emergency Response line at 425-452-7840 or email OMSupport@bellevuewa.gov.
 Call 911 to report more urgent issues.

 For contractors, engineers and project owners

-The City of Bellevue requires paving contractors to be pre-qualified annually in order to perform paving operations on arterial roadways.
+The City of Bellevue requires paving contractors to be pre-qualified annually to perform paving operations on arterial roadways.
 Proper equipment and quality workmanship are essential to meeting the city's construction standards.
-Pre-qualification helps ensure quality paving by verifying the contractor's equipment and past project performance
+Pre-qualification helps ensure quality paving by verifying the contractor's equipment and past project performance.

 The requirements for pavement restoration following trenching or other disturbances are based on the Pavement Restoration Requirement Map.
 Please see the city's Design Manual, Section 23, for additional information on pavement restoration.